 Coughing is common in children, especially when they are preschool age.
-A cough that lasts longer than 4 weeks is not normal and may be a sign of chest disease.
+A cough that lasts longer than 4 weeks is not normal and may be a sign of more serious disease.

 Key points to remember about coughing in children

-- coughing is common in children, especially when they are preschool age
+- coughing is common in children, especially in preschoolers

-- many children will continue coughing for 3 weeks or more following a simple cold
+- many children will continue coughing for about 3 weeks after a simple cold

-- a cough that lasts longer than 4 weeks is not normal and may be a sign of chest disease
+- a cough that lasts longer than 4 weeks is not normal and may be a sign of more serious disease

 - you need to see a doctor if your child has had a cough and a fever, is working hard at breathing, or the cough has lasted more than 4 weeks

-Many children will continue coughing for 3 weeks or more following a simple cold.
+Many children will continue coughing for about 3 weeks after a simple cold.

 How common is coughing in children?

-Coughing is common in children, especially when they are preschool age, and is usually short-lived.
+Coughing is common in children, especially in preschoolers.

 10 to 20 in 100 preschoolers will cough for 3 weeks or more following a cold.
-Even children without a cold may cough on average 10 times a day but not consistently every day and usually not at night.
+Even children without a cold may cough on average 10 times a day but maybe not every day, and usually not at night.

 When should I seek help for my child with a cough?

-- having a temperature higher than 38.5 degrees Celsius, or
+- has a temperature higher than 38.5 degrees Celsius

-- not speaking normally or being unable to finish a whole sentence because of their coughing or breathing, or
+- isn't speaking normally or can't finish a whole sentence because of their coughing or breathing

-- wheezing or whistling in their chest, or
+- has wheezing or whistling in their chest

-- a cough that starts suddenly when they have not been unwell - they may have choked on something
+- the cough started very suddenly - they may have choked on something

 What are the different types of cough in children?